-In the case of rental property cleanouts, there is a very meticulous procedure that should be followed regarding all belongings left behind, as well as decisions that must be made by a landlord regarding the previous tenant.
+In the case of rental property eviction cleanouts, there is a specific procedure that should be followed regarding all belongings left behind, as well as decisions that must be made by a landlord regarding the previous tenant.
 Failure to follow these steps correctly can lead to lawsuits from the evicted tenant, so landlords should be doubly careful that no steps are missed along the way.
-Some tips for landlords to consider before a rental property cleanout begins to include:
+Some tips for landlords to consider before a rental property cleanout begins include:

 - Understanding state laws – Identifying certain state laws should be the starting point for any landlord looking to begin an eviction cleanup.
-By understanding these laws, landlords can get a correct mapping of the procedure they must follow, to avoid legal complications that have a tendency to arise in these situations.
+By understanding these laws, landlords can get a correct mapping of the procedure they must follow.
+This way, the landlord can avoid legal complications that have a tendency to arise in these situations.

 - Recouping lost income or rent – Some states allow for the possession of property left behind by an evicted tenant if there is still money or rent owed.
 Even if there is property damage at the fault of the renter, some states will offer an automatic lien on any property left behind.
 Some state laws may require a landlord to sue the tenant before granting the right to keep these items, so once again, identify what your state allows and respond accordingly.

 - Handling garbage – While landlords may have to hold onto some of a tenant’s items of value, they are not obligated to preserve every item left behind.
 Anything that can be deemed as garbage should be removed, but this can become tricky when certain belongings are still present.
 Landlords should carefully sort through garbage because while it may appear to be junk, certain items can still hold significance during this process.
-Once the garbage is properly identified, consider hiring a garbage removal service to conveniently remove these unwanted items.
+Once the garbage is properly identified, consider hiring a garbage removal service for the convenient removal of these unwanted items.

 - Hiring an eviction cleanup service – For many landlords, the eviction cleanup process is tedious and comes with an array of hassles.
-Luckily, there is a fair deal of companies that clean out homes during these procedures, like an eviction cleanup service.
+Luckily, there are reliable companies that clean out homes during eviction proceedings.
 Not only can these companies ensure that the eviction cleanup process is performed to the correct standards, but they can also often help with certain legal situations to provide a smooth transition for the next tenant.

-Bennett Movers is providing exceptional eviction cleanup services with over 25 years of professional experience navigating the eviction process in New York.
+Bennett Movers provides exceptional eviction cleaning services with over 25 years of professional experience navigating the eviction process in New York.
 In addition to understanding the delicate nature of the situation, we also have a deep understanding of the various laws and regulations that apply to evictions.
 The Bennett Movers team is here to help you streamline the eviction process—from paperwork to cleanout and everything in between.
-Learn more about our services, or contact us today for any questions or comments to see how we can provide a smooth transition for your eviction process.
+Learn more about our services, or contact us today for any questions or comments to see how we can provide a smooth transition for your eviction cleanup process.